Pride Month: 7 Gay Designers Who Changed How We Dress

 The mystique of the Halston brand was also fuelled by his hedonistic lifestyle, which included nights at Studio 54 with pals that included Elizabeth Taylor, Liza Minnelli and Bianca Jagger — often wearing his clothes.
 He travelled everywhere with a bevy of his favourite models, dubbed “the Halstonettes,” all wearing his designs.
 Yes, almost four decades ago, Halston was pioneering a modern day concept — the Influencer.

-This summer, a new documentary, Halston, profiles the rise and fall of this legendary American designer.
 He sold his label in the 70s but lost the rights to his name in the 80s.
 With addiction issues and discovering he had HIV in 1988, he moved to San Francisco and died two years later.
-Whilst a tragic tale, the doc is a testament to the enduring influence of Halston in fashion today.

-Most of his designs still stands the test of time.
+Most of his designs, however, still stand the test of time.
 According to one report, one of his bestsellers was his ultra suede shirt dress.
 Today, countless brands execute a version of the shirt dress.
 It is a staple in many working women’s wardrobes and is a cool alternative to an office suit.

 4. CALVIN KLEIN